dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/Notes 5 Wickelgren.md

 So we can get compatibility by varying the trivialization until we get a square (no problem).
 Nisnevich coordinates will always exist when $k(p)$ is a separable extension of $k$, or the dimension is 1 (by Galois theory).

 So suppose we have local coordinates $\phi$ and a local trivialization $\pi$ that are compatible.
 If $\phi: U \injects \AA^d$ is an open immersion, then our section $\sigma$ is a function can be identified by pulling back $\sigma: \AA^d \to \AA^r$ and defining $\deg_p(\sigma) \definedas \deg_{\phi(p)}(\sigma)$.
 Note that we don't actually need the immersion condition here, since the $\AA^1$ local degree is finitely determined, and so modifying the function by something in a high enough power of the maximal ideal doesn't change the degree.
-So if the $\phi$ given by Nisnevich coordinates is an etale map where the local rings aren't isomorphic, then $\sigma$ could fail to be pulled back from
+So if the $\phi$ given by Nisnevich coordinates is an etale map where the local rings aren't isomorphic, then $\sigma$ could fail to be pulled back from $\AA^d$